 You agree that, except where otherwise is established in this agreement, the provisions of the following articles of the Law on Payments of the Republic of Lithuania do not apply to the agreement.

 We know that different types of businesses need different things, so we've created different Revolut plans to suit our customers.
 You can choose the plan that best suits your business.

 Different limits and restrictions apply to each plan.
 Click here for more information about the plans.

 You can check all payments into and out of your account through the Revolut Dashboard.
-We will not make any changes to the information and it will be available to you through the dashboard until six years after you close your account.
+We will not make any changes to the information and it will be available to you through the dashboard until eight years after you close your account.
 If you need the information after then, you will need to download it.
 You can download information from the dashboard at any time.

 We will send a notification to your mobile or tablet, or by email, each time a payment goes into or out of your account.
 You can turn off these notifications.
 If you do this you should regularly check the Revolut Dashboard for information on payments.
 It's important that you know what payments are going into and out of your account, so we recommend that you do not turn off notifications.

 Communicating with you

 We'll usually communicate with you through the Revolut Dashboard.
 Other Revolut group entities may also communicate with you via the Revolut Dashboard if this is agreed with you and that entity.